-- Select V Pos to allow adjustment of the vertical trace. - Select-and-drag the trace to move it on the touchscreen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, select the plus or minus button to adjust the vertical position. - Select the Reset icon ( ) to reset the vertical position adjustment to default.
+- Select V Pos to allow adjustment of the vertical trace. - Select-and-drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For small adjustments, select the plus or minus button to adjust the vertical position. - Select the Reset icon ( ( ) to reset the vertical position adjustment to default.